worldline-go/fsnotify/README.md

 fsnotify is a Go library to provide cross-platform filesystem notifications on Windows, Linux, macOS, BSD, and illumos.

+> This is a fork for adding additional events for Linux inotify backend.

 Go 1.17 or newer is required; the full documentation is at https://pkg.go.dev/github.com/fsnotify/fsnotify